MatMasIt/notesArchive/latest/Inglese/2022/marzo/giovedì_3/11_00_00/apppunti.md

 looked releived when a friend joined

-but actually, they saw sunday as the jewel of the we
+but actually, they saw sunday as the jewel of the week, they liked the excursion very much, despite their interests diverged

 they are symbols of the acceptance of double nature of humans
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTkyMDI2NDMyMSwtMjQzNzEzMDYxLC0xMj
+eyJoaXN0b3J5IjpbNjE1Mzc0Mjk1LC0yNDM3MTMwNjEsLTEyNj
-YzNjk1MjE2XX0=
+M2OTUyMTZdfQ==
 -->